The fewer trees we use, the more benefits we keep.

 Like most companies, Sprint uses a fair amount of paper.
 It plays a large role in business operations, from direct marketing and customer invoicing to information sharing and reporting.
 Of course, paper production relies on the natural resources of trees and water, and requires energy to get it done.
 Unchecked demand and mismanagement of these resources can affect the climate, biodiversity, and the health and well-being of communities we serve.

-- Reduce the overall use of paper: Our original goal, which we’ve already surpassed, was to reduce the total weight of printing paper purchased annually at least 40 percent by the end of 2017 (compared with a 2007 baseline).
-We achieved an 84 percent reduction in 2015, exceeding the 2017 reduction goal.
-This reduction saved Sprint nearly $30 million in 2015 alone.
+Our original goal, which we’ve already surpassed, was to reduce the total weight of printing paper purchased annually at least 40 percent by the end of 2017 (compared with a 2007 baseline).
+We achieved an 88 percent reduction in 2016, exceeding the 2017 reduction goal.